Green borscht is a traditional Ukrainian sorrel soup. This classic Ukrainian recipe has many variations, the one with spinach is my favorite

 - a sprig of celery (optional)

-- 2 medium potatoes (it’s a must ingredient for most Ukrainian soups)
+- 2 medium-sized potatoes (it’s a key ingredient in most Ukrainian soups)

-- 10 ounces (300g ) frozen spinach (or 2 bundles of fresh spinach – the exact amount of spinach is not vital here, the more spinach you add the thicker the soup will be)
+- 300g (10oz) frozen spinach (or 2 bundles of fresh spinach; the exact amount is not crucial, since adding more spinach will solely increase the thickness of the soup)

-- 1Tbsp flour (to make our spinach soup thicker)
+- 1Tbsp flour (to thicken the spinach soup)

 - 1 clove of garlic